Jason Wilkinson, Dr. Utsav Thapa

 USEPA has developed various analytical techniques for quantitating PFAS in drinking water, groundwater, wastewater, surface water, soils, sediments, biota, and biosolids.
 The analytical techniques for PFAS can be separated into three broad groups:

-• Non-targeted analyses - Total fluorine (organic fluorine) analysis - Total oxidizable precursors
+- Non-targeted analyses including total fluorine (organic fluorine) analysis and total oxidizable precursor methods

-In 2022, on behalf of the Norwegian Environment Agency, Ramboll, collected and compiled information available for analytical methods for PFAS in products and the environment (see norden.org).
+In 2022, on behalf of the Norwegian Environment Agency, Ramboll collected and compiled information available for analytical methods for PFAS in products and the environment.
 The report gave insights into established analytical methods available for the primary matrices in commercial and consumer products, and environmental matrices, along with cost considerations.

 Targeted methods are well-established methods to quantitate specific target PFAS in various matrices.
 Targeted methods can use liquid chromatography (LC), coupled with several different types of mass spectrometry (MS) to quantitatively measure PFAS concentrations.